dragomang87/byte-alphabet/README.md

 512: 0x100000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000125
 ```

-Having a full set of symbols for one by (two hex's), would at least mitigate this problem slightly.
+Having a full set of symbols for one byte (two hex's), would at least mitigate this problem slightly.
 Notice that for some applications like exactly displaying low weight numbers with many consecutive zeros as above,
 the impact of such change would be minimal, as most of the symbols would still be zero.